-- 1. The first type is local. (accessible on foot) - a.
+- 1. The first type is local (accessible on foot). - a.
 For this type of outing, parents will sign a general permission form at registration time which will cover all informal trips. - 2.
-The second type of field trip is a formal trip which involves transportation services, such as a school bus. - a.
-The preschool ratio for these excursions is one adult to four children and for the Toddler group the ratio is one adult to two children. - b.
+The second type of field trip is a formal trip which involves transportation services (i.e. school bus). - a.
+The Preschool ratio for these excursions is one adult to four children and for the Toddler group the ratio is one adult to two children. - b.
 A consent form will have to be signed for each trip. - c.
 Parents choosing not to have their child participate will be required to make their own alternative care arrangements.